skule/skule.ca/README.md

 --> Page Content Begins Here <--
 ```
-`title` and `layout` are mandatory.
-Always enter `default` as the layout. `order` allows manual ordering of the pages within their categories.
+`title` and `layout` are mandatory. `order` allows manual ordering of the pages within their categories.
 This informs the order of the pages in the dropdowns.
 If order is not provided, the pages are instead arranged alphabetically.

+The layouts available are:
+- `default`, which provides only a top-level navbar and footer
+- `page`, which adds the page title and lower navbar
+- `page-with-menu`, which adds an in-page menu that links to second-level headings

 Here are some things to note:
 - Page titles are automatically added, so don't write a title in the content, or you'll have a duplicate.
-- Level one headings are used for page titles only.
-Start from level two.
+- First-level headings are used for page titles only.
+Start from second-level headings, especially if you are using a `page-with-menu`.

 Page content uses Markdown for formatting, and HTML can interlaced within.
 [Here's a Markdown guide](https://www.markdownguide.org/basic-syntax/).